Choosing The Best Video Poker Game FOR YOU

 VOLATILITY & PAY TABLES – Choosing Video Poker Games

-Volatility refers to the ups and downs of winning and losing, which directly affect your bankroll.
+Volatility refers to the ups and downs of winning and losing, The higher the volatility, the larger your bankroll should be.

 An essential part of the payout structure is for four-of-the-kinds (quads).
 The higher the quad payout, the more volatile the game.
 The more volatile the game, the larger your bankroll must be.